MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

    Single Buffer (serial)

 The display panel only shows complete frames; it cannot show partial drawings because the *flush* step is performed after all the drawings.
-The application cannot draw in the back buffer while the data is sent to the frame buffer.
+The application cannot draw in the back buffer while the data is sent to the front buffer.
 As soon as the data is fully sent, the application can draw again in the back buffer.

-The time to send the data from the back buffer to the frame buffer may be long.
+The time to send the data from the back buffer to the front buffer may be long.
 During this time, no drawing can be anticipated and the global framerate is reduced.

 .. _section_display_single_parallel: